TanStack/table/docs/api/core/column-def.md

 meta?: ColumnMeta // This interface is extensible via declaration merging.
 See below!
 ```

 The meta data to associated with the column.
+We can access it anywhere when the column is available via `column.columnDef.meta`.
 This type is global to all tables and can be extended like so:

 ```tsx
 import '@tanstack/react-table';